naeemhaq/postfix-stack/README.md

 ## Cloudformation Stacks:

 ### 3tier vpc Stack:
-This will create required VPC and Subnets required for the Postfix Fargate instances, internal ALB and helper lambda functions for the target group updater and log groups.
-I have used [this vpc-multi-tier.yaml](cloudformation-templates/vpc-multi-tier.yaml) file to build the network.
+This is [AWS Sample Template](https://github.com/aws-samples/vpc-multi-tier) that will create required VPC and Subnets for the Postfix Fargate instances, internal ALB.
+[This vpc-multi-tier.yaml](cloudformation-templates/vpc-multi-tier.yaml) stack use all defaults build the network.

 ### Sample Security Group
 A generic security group that is being used by containers, ALB and lambda functions.
+At the moment it allows all traffic between the components.

+### Internal ALB
+Creates an internal load balancer that will forward requests to the Postfix MTA agent/container instances through an ECS Service.

-### ECS Instances and ALBs
+### Postfix ECS Fargate Instances.
+Creates:
+- ECS cluster
+- ECS Taskdefination
+- Fargate container instances
+- ECS Service for the tasks.

+### Starting point Launch Stack
-Use [launch-stack.yaml](cloudformation-templates/launch-stack.yaml) to start creating the nested cloudformation stacks.
+Use [launch-stack.yaml](cloudformation-templates/launch-stack.yaml) to start creating all the nested cloudformation stacks.
 All the parameters are pre-populated in the launch stack for an environment.

-### NLB IP Updater (Util)
-A utility stack that updates the target group if in case a public ALB is created to access the postfix stack from another/edge network.

-## Environemnt Variables
+## Environemnt Variables (pre populated)
 ALLOWED_SENDER_DOMAINS=nqtech.ca

 # Architecture Diagram